When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Famous People Named Ira

-• Ira Rosenbloom: Character in the television show Young Sheldon; portrayed by Richard Kind.
+• Ira Rosenbloom: A recurring character on the hit sitcom Young Sheldon, played by Richard Kind.

-• Ira Wright: Character in the 2009 film Funny People; portrayed by Seth Rogen.
+• Ira Wright: The protagonist of Judd Apatow’s film Funny People, played by Seth Rogen.

 What Does the Name Ira Mean in Russian?